abeot/abeot.github.io/content/personal.md

 Reading:

-- I'm currently reading Sapiens by Yuval Noah Harari, which by far my favorite book so far
+- I'm currently reading Sapiens by Yuval Noah Harari, which is by far my favorite book so far
 - I also enjoyed reading Outliers (Gladwell), Catcher in the Rye (Salinger), and Perks of Being a Wallflower (Chbosky)

 Sports: